Ozi-cheri/auto-sphere/README.md

 These goals work collectively to establish AutoSphere as a go-to platform for automotive news, insights, and community engagement.

-## GitHub Project Board

-The **GitHub Project Board** is an essential tool i used for organizing and managing the development workflow of the AutoSphere project.
-It helped me in such a way that i have to track progress, and ensure all project objectives are met efficiently.
+## Agile Methodology

+### Agile Methodology Implementation

+For this project, I implemented Agile methodology using GitHub Projects to manage tasks, track progress, and ensure an iterative development process.
+Below is an overview of how Agile principles were applied:

-### Structure of the Project Board
+### GitHub Project Board
-The project board is divided into the following columns to represent the workflow:

-1. **To Do**:
+I created a GitHub Project to organize tasks and streamline the development workflow.
+The project board follows a Kanban structure with the following columns:

-   This column contains all tasks and features that need to be implemented.
+* To Do – Upcoming tasks and features to be implemented.
 It includes user stories, bug fixes, and enhancements that are planned but not yet started.

-2. **In Progress**:
-   Tasks that are actively being worked on are moved to this column.
+* In Progress – Tasks currently being worked on.
 This provides a clear view of what is currently being developed.

-3. **Done**:
+* Done – Completed tasks.
 Once a task is reviewed, tested, and deployed, it is moved to this column to indicate completion.

-### Key Features of the GitHub Project Board

-- **Task Categorization**:
-  Each task is represented as a card, which includes a title, description, labels, and assignees.
-Labels such as `bug`, `feature`, `enhancement`, and `documentation` help categorize the cards for clarity.

-- **Milestones**:
-  Milestones are used to group related tasks and track progress toward significant project goals.
-Each milestone represents a feature release or a development phase.
+### New Issues and Title (Epics

+Instead of traditional Milestones, I structured work using New issues, title and description.
+After creating new issues, i then move them to Github board under to do task.

    ## Database Schema